-The variance between budgeted and actual general fund revenues for the 2010 fiscal year is as a result of lot owners not taking advantage of the discounts, resulting in higher than anticipated revenues.
-The actual general fund expenditures for the 2010 fiscal year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.
+The variance between budgeted and actual general fund revenues for the 2012 fiscal year is as a result of lot owners not taking advantage of the discounts, resulting in higher than anticipated revenues.
+Also, miscellaneous revenues were higher than anticipated.
+The actual general fund expenditures for the current year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.